X

 Amlodipine is one of the most commonly prescribed blood pressure reducers in Germany and belongs to the class of calcium channel blockers (type dihydropyridine).
 It reliably lowers blood pressure, is only taken once a day and has strong evidence for reducing stroke and cardiovascular events.

-This article is for informational purposes only and does not replace medical advice.
+This article is for information only and does not replace medical advice.
 Amlodipine is a prescription medication.
-Never change your dose or stop taking the medication without consulting your doctor.
+Never change the dose or stop the medication on your own initiative.

 | Property | Details |